GITHUBREVADI/TestProject/README.md

 # TestProject
-This is a Test Project to get hands on GIT
+This is the assessment project